tom-ricci/octobox/docs/Development.md

 All of Octobox's development scripts are stored inside the installer's directory, `/create-octobox-app`.
 Assume every script and path below is relative to that directory.

 ### Environment
 You can (re)install Octobox into your local environment by running `npm run dev-install` and uninstall it with `npm run dev-uninstall`.
+Octobox will also build its installer and compilier when installing.

 ### Writing
 When you write code for Octobox, make sure to lint your app using the ESLint configurations provided.

 ### Building
-To build Octobox's installer, run the `build` npm script.
+To build Octobox's buildable packages, run the `build` npm script.
+It will build the Octobox installer and Octobox compilier.

 ### Testing
 #### Writing